reimhult/reimhult.github.io/_posts/2020-04-23-postgis-and-osm-notes.markdown

 ### XYZ tiles
 [Link to an overview of tile layer providers](https://www.spatialbias.com/2018/02/qgis-3.0-xyz-tile-layers/ "Spatial bias")

-There is a convenient plugin in QGIS call QuickMapServices, where tile providers are collected in a conventient and searchable way.
+There is a nice plugin in QGIS call QuickMapServices, where tile providers are collected in a convenient and searchable way.
 It can be found in the plugin installer in QGIS.

 # SQL
 ## Example queries